 Criterion 1: Adoption of forest targets in SDGs

 Indicator 1.1: Forest conservation

-Our 2015 assessment found the conservation target adopted in SDG 15.2 – specifically the aim to “halt deforestation” – to be both quantifiable and highly ambitious.
-Although it does not specifically refer to stopping the loss of natural forests, we interpreted the language of the text to refer to stopping gross deforestation by 2020.
+The conservation target adopted in SDG 15.2 – specifically the aim to “halt deforestation” – is both quantifiable and highly ambitious.
+Although the target does not specifically refer to stopping the loss of natural forests, we interpret the language of the text to refer to stopping gross deforestation by 2020.
 This interpretation is supported by the plain language of the target (“halt deforestation”) and the fact that forest enhancement is dealt with separately.

 Indicator 1.2: Forest restoration

 In contrast to the target on forest conservation, the parts of SDG 15.2 dealing with restoration, afforestation, and reforestation are not quantifiable, and indeed proposals for quantifiable targets on reforestation were removed from the final version of the SDGs.
 But adopting indicators that measure the extent of forest restoration would have allowed for overall progress to be measured.

 The adopted SDG indicators and sub-indicators do not allow for any specific measurement of forest restoration, afforestation, and reforestation, though measurements of change in carbon stocks provide a partial picture of the quality of existing forests.

 United Nations Economic and Social Council, Statistical Commission.
 (2017).
 Report of the inter-agency and expert group on Sustainable Development Goal indicators (Report No. E/CN.3/2017/2).
 Retrieved from https://unstats.un.org/unsd/statcom/48th-session/documents/2017-2-IAEG-SDGs-E.pdf